masagrator/FPSLocker-Warehouse/Methodology/What Remains of Edith Finch/README.md

 > Details

-Game can be unlocked to 60 FPS with plugin alone, but because game is using dynamic resolution in battles that is set to 33.3 ms, performance is subpar.
-Requires patch to fix that.
+Game is using internal FPS lock and is using dynamic resolution set to 33.3 ms. Requires patch to fix those.

 # How to find offsets